leoneckert/critical-data-and-visualization-spring-2020/README.md

   - Introduction and Chapter 2
     - Why does Bowker say "'*Raw data is both and oxymoron and a bad idea*'" ? (pp. 663)
   - Section 1 (pp. 665)
     - What could be meant by the quote "'*accounting tools [...] do not simply aid the measurement of economic activity, they shape the reality they measure*'"?
-Try draw parallels to the CompStat system from the Reply All Podcast.
   - Section 3 and 4 (pp. 668)
     - In which way is Twitter data limited?
   - Section 5 (pp. 671)